WDCZ: History

 Until March 1, 2012, WNED was one of two National Public Radio members in Buffalo.
-The remaining affiliate is WBFO, formerly operated by the University at Buffalo.
-In July 2012, UB sold WBFO to by the Western New York Public Broadcasting Association, the parent organization of WNED, WNED-TV and WNED-FM.
-With WNED's takeover of WBFO, the duplication of programming was expected to end; there had been speculation (which turned out to be accurate) that WNED would be sold despite strong support in the local market for differentiated jazz, blues, news and talk programming.
-WNED was also chosen as the station to be divested because, as it was later revealed in 2020, its directional signal had a strong signal over the city of Toronto, but the stations had minimal listenership there; this is in contrast to their television station WNED-TV, which has a strong audience in the city.
+The other was WBFO, formerly operated by the University at Buffalo (UB).
+In July 2012, UB sold WBFO to the Western New York Public Broadcasting Association.
+With WNED's takeover of WBFO, the duplication of programming was expected to end; there had been speculation (which turned out to be accurate) that WNED would be sold despite strong support in the local market for differentiated jazz, blues, news and talk programming.WNED was also chosen as the station to be divested because, as it was later revealed in 2020, its directional signal had a strong signal over the city of Toronto, but the station had minimal listenership there; this is in contrast to WNED-TV, which has a strong audience in the city.

 On March 1, 2012, WNED ceased independent operations and began simulcasting WBFO.
 This led to much of the news and information programming that had aired on the weekend by WNED being replaced by NPR entertainment programs, such as Wait Wait Don't Tell Me and Car Talk (some of the displaced programs later returned after Talk of the Nation was canceled).
 WNED, which had not aired music since 1993, now aired blues programming Saturday and Sunday evenings, but in return, WBFO (and, with it, the entire Buffalo market) was stripped of all of its jazz programming.

-On August 29, 2012, Crawford Broadcasting, a Denver based firm, announced its intention to buy the then-WNED for $875,000.
+On August 29, 2012, Crawford Broadcasting, a Denver–based firm, announced its intention to buy WNED AM for $875,000.
 A spokeswoman for WNED said a closing date for the sale depended on approval by regulators.
 Donald B. Crawford, the Crawford Broadcasting president said that he expected his company to take over the station and begin programming it around January 1, 2013.
 The WBFO simulcast continued until midnight November 30, 2012.
 The owner at that time had announced at 10 pm that it would cease operations at midnight.
 The station was silent for an entire month which gave those who enjoy trying to receive distant stations an opportunity to receive distant signals at or near that frequency that they would not otherwise have.
+The finalization of the sale took place at midnight November 30, 2012, through licensee Kimtron, Inc; the station's call sign was changed the same day to WDCZ.

-The station returned to the air as WDCZ on January 1, 2013 as a simulcast of WDCX-FM (99.5).
+WDCZ returned to the air on January 1, 2013, as a simulcast of WDCX-FM 99.5.
 This is a second station for Crawford in the Buffalo market as it is the long time owner of WDCX, whose programming it planned to simulcast in order to further its reach into southern Ontario (this despite WDCX already having one of the strongest signals in the entire country and one that easily covers Southern Ontario), further perpetuating the same type of duplicity that had prompted the previous owners to sell the station in the first place.
-The finalization of the sale took place at midnight November 30, 2012, through licensee Kimtron, Inc; the station's call sign was changed the same day to WDCZ.